William Butler In the News

 Secure Legal Counsel

-For immediate assistance, please call William M. Butler, Jr., at 502-582-2020, or contact him via email to schedule your initial confidential consultation.
-Criminal Defense Attorney Butler has skillfully defended thousands of clients for over 32 years, compiling an impressive record of positive results, he can defend you too.
+For immediate assistance, please call William M. Butler, Jr., at 502-582-2020, or contact him via email or text to schedule your initial confidential consultation.
+Criminal Defense Attorney Butler has skillfully defended thousands of clients for over 35 years, compiling an impressive record of positive results, he can defend you too.
 For more information, please see his Case Results and Testimonials.